How to calculate overtime pay: formula and examples

 This formula applies to three main employee types:

-- Hourly employees: Direct application of the formula
+- Hourly employees: Apply the formula directly

 How to calculate overtime pay for hourly-rate employees